javascript-tutorial/server/README.md

 Hi everyone!

-This repository hosts a server to edit the javascript tutorial at https://javascript.info.
+This repository hosts a server to edit the javascript tutorial https://javascript.info.

 See Install.md for details.